(Updated September 2020)

 Let’s think of this as play!
 How about 31 playings in 31 days?
 It’s not about making perfect paintings.
 It’s not about making judgements negative or even positive.
 It’s about doing the work.

 And doubt.
 That’s gonna come up for sure.
 That despicable little – actually, big – voice that may pop up and tell you how useless you are and why not quit while you’re ahead.
 Just acknowledge the voice and say thanks and then keep going until 1st Nov when we can all take a deep breath and celebrate.

 Who knows, the habit may be integrated and you’ll keep going.
 Great!
 But for heavens sake don’t beat yourself up if you don’t.
-And the same goes for missing a day, or two, or five.
+And the same goes for missing a day, or two, or five during the Challenge.
 Really.
 It doesn’t matter!
 There’s always the next day to put pastel to paper.
 So don’t sweat it.
 Just make a commitment to yourself and the rest of us in FB group that you’re going to go for this.
 Okay?

 Some ideas to get you going for 31 paintings in 31 days